unofficial-rev-port/REVHubInterface/README.md

   - Windows: This is included in the Python 3 installer, just make sure sure it is selected to be installed at install time.
   - Linux: On Ubuntu and derivatives, this is instaled with `sudo apt install python3-tk`.
 The package name will likely be similar on other distributions.
   - macOS: If using Homebrew, it can be install via `brew install python-tk`.
-- On Linux, you will also need the latest `libftdi.so`.
-On Ubuntu and derivitaves, this can be installed with `sudo apt install libftdi-dev`.
+- On Linux, you will need to install `libftdi`.
+On Ubuntu and derivitaves, this can be installed with `sudo apt install libftdi1`.
 The package name may be similar on other distributions.
 - The remaining Python dependencies (currently `pyft232` and `pyserial`, subject to future changes) can be installed via `pip3 install -r requirements.txt`
-- Finally, run `python REVHubInterface` while in the base folder of the repo.
+- Finally, run `python3 REVHubInterface` while in the base folder of the repo.
-- Alternately, you can install onto your system from source using `pip install .` from the base folder of the repo, then using `python -m REVHubInterface` from anywhere.
+- Alternately, you can install onto your system from source using `pip install .` from the base folder of the repo, then using `python3 -m REVHubInterface` from anywhere.

 ## Compiling and publishing binaries

 ### PyPi
-PyPi builds *should* be automated by simply updating the trigger-actions branch, however if you want to do it manually...
+PyPi builds *should* be automated by simply updating the trigger-actions branch, however, if you want to do it manually:

-Install build (pip install build) and twine (pip install twine)
+1. Install build (`pip install build`) and twine (`pip install twine`)
-1. create a Github release with a tag with the proper version number (if you want a dev release just skip this step, see https://packaging.python.org/en/latest/specifications/version-specifiers/ for proper version numbering)
+2. Create a Github release with a tag with the proper version number (if you want a dev release just skip this step; see https://packaging.python.org/en/latest/specifications/version-specifiers/ for proper version numbering)
-2. run `python -m build `
+3. Run `python3 -m build `
-3. run `twine upload dist/*`
+4. Run `twine upload dist/*`

-you may want to setup an api key for easier login, see https://packaging.python.org/en/latest/specifications/pypirc/#using-a-pypi-token
+You may want to setup an API key for easier login, see https://packaging.python.org/en/latest/specifications/pypirc/#using-a-pypi-token

 ### Pyinstaller
 Pyinstaller builds should be automated by pushing to the trigger-actions branch and binaries should be available in the actions tab.
 However, if you'd prefer to build from source:

-Install PyInstaller (pip install pyinstaller)
+1. Install PyInstaller (`pip install pyinstaller`)
-1. Run `pyinstaller REVHubInterface.spec`
+2. Run `pyinstaller REVHubInterface.spec`
-2. The binary should be available in the "dist" folder
+3. The binary should be available in the `dist` folder

 ### Flatpak
 Install Flatpak and flatpak-builder
 TODO: finish this with Flathub directions